jundalisay/superb/content/en/research/smith/jurisprudence/part-3/chapter-1.md

-+++
+---
+heading: Chapter 1
+title: "Taxes on Possessions"
+# date: 2015-09-10
+weight: 6
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "Taxes on Possessions" heading=  "Chapter 1 Part 3 of Lectures on Jurisprudence by Adam Smith" description=  "In all barbarous countries, lands are appropriated to the purposes of sovereignty.
-These therefore have little occasion for taxes and customs duties" date=  2015-09-09 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-2/section-2/chapter-16" linkbtext=  "Chapter 16" linkf=  "/research/smith/jurisprudence/part-3/chapter-2" linkftext=  "Chapter 2" icon=  "/icons/smith.png"
+description: "In all barbarous countries, lands are appropriated to the purposes of sovereignty.
+These therefore have little occasion for taxes and customs duties"
-+++
+---

 After the appropriation of land property, some lands were commonly assigned to maintain the government.
 The free states of Greece had land set apart for this purpose.

-Aristotle thought that private property should surround the royal lands because=
+Aristotle thought that private property should surround the royal lands because:
 - the people near a city were always for war,
 - they were sure of defence, and
 - the enemy would first come upon those lands near the boundaries